Learn Master Deliver

 Tree Visualizer Program

-This project demonstrates how array-based binary trees can be visualized and interacted with using Python and Tkinter.
+This project demonstrates how array-based binary trees can be visualized and interacted with using Python.
 It includes features like node insertion, parent-child highlighting, and animated tree building — all designed to make abstract data structures more intuitive.

 Java Vs Java Script